GarrettS/Singular-Health/README.md

 ### For providers:
  * Advertise services descriptively, including procedures performed.
- * Define software rules for payment and cancellation policies
+ * Define rules for payment and cancellation policies
  * Publish results to the application (no more faxes, mailing records, etc)
  * Request, confirm, or cancel appointments
- * Reach patients by broadcasting
+ * Messaging and bulk notifications (e.g. OOO, not spam).

 ### 2.0 features:
  * Dispute resolution for unprofessionalism, unpunctuality